ORNL/VERTEX-CFD/paper/paper.md

 Development tasks are currently focusing on the following three main activities:

-- Implementation of a conjugate heat transfer model
+- Implementation of a conjugate heat transfer model.

-- Coupling with TensorFlowLite [@tensorflow2015-whitepaper] for AI&ML applications
+- Coupling with TensorFlowLite [@tensorflow2015-whitepaper] for AI&ML applications.

-- Implementation of wall function for RANS models to enable high-Reynolds turbulence models
+- Implementation of wall function for RANS models to enable high-Reynolds turbulence models.

+- Optimization of the source code for Frontier supercomputer [@olcf-web].

 # Acknowledgements

 This work was funded by the Laboratory Directed Research and Development (LDRD) program at Oak Ridge National Laboratory.

-# Disclaimer

 This manuscript has been authored by UT-Battelle, LLC, under contract DE-AC05-00OR22725 with the US Department of Energy (DOE).
 The US government retains and the publisher, by accepting the article for publication, acknowledges that the US government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this manuscript, or allow others to do so, for US government purposes.
 DOE will provide public access to these results of federally sponsored research in accordance with the [DOE Public Access Plan](http://energy.gov/downloads/doe-public-access-plan).

 # References